pedrosfarias01/Data-Science-Projects/1-ProphetCurrencyTrend/README.md

 ## 🔺Conclusion

-The Prophet Currency Trend Prediction app is a valuable tool for making informed decisions about currency exchange, whether for travel, investment, or business purposes.
+The Prophet Currency Trend Forecast app is a valuable tool for making informed decisions about currency exchange, whether for travel, investment, or business purposes.
 By leveraging advanced time series forecasting with Prophet and offering a user-friendly interface via Streamlit, the app enables users to analyze historical trends and predict future exchange rates, helping them choose the best time to buy or sell currency.

 ### ❤️ Thank you for visiting my project!